telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 # Inspectors Tab

 The Fiddler Everywhere [**HTTP(S) Inspectors**](#http\(s\)-inspectors) tab renders the **Request** and the **Response** sections, which display the request and the response information for the HTTP(S) sessions that are selected from the **Live Traffic** list.
 In the case where the captured traffic uses [the WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), a special [**WebSocket inspectors**](#websocket-inspectors) tan renders, which display the connection handshake details, messages, and each message content and metadata.
 For secure connections in the Live Traffic section, Fiddler Everywhere can show detailed [server certificate information](#server-certificate-details).

 The inspectors are based on the [Monaco editor](https://microsoft.github.io/monaco-editor/) and provide several features, among which:

 - Great performance for loading large chunks of data.
 - Line IDs to quickly identify and mark a specific portion of the request or response.
 - Powerful search functionality that supports strings and regular expressions.
-- Context styling that highlights the content based on its type&mdash;for example, image renderers, HTML and XML formatters, JSON formatter, and more.
+- Automatic context styling that highlights the content based on its type&mdash;for example, image renderers, HTML and XML formatters, JSON formatter, JavaScriptand more.
+- A **Preview** inspector type that recognizes and visualizes multiple formats.
+- A **Raw** inspector that shows the received HTTP requests/responses as is.
+It also allows you to encode bodies that are received in unreadable decoded form.
-- Except for the **Preview** inspector type, all inspectors provide the **Copy all content to clipboard** button at the top-right corner.
+- A **Copy all content to clipboard** option (in the toolbar at the top-right corner) to easily extract information.

 To load the data of a session in the **Inspectors** section, select an HTTP(S) or WebSocket session from the __Live Traffic__ list.